black-sheep999/black-sheep999/README.md

-- 👋 Hi, I’m @black-sheep999
+- 👋 Hi, I’m Ovunda Daniel
-- 👀 I’m interested in anything coding 🙃
+- 👀 I’m interested in Machine Learning, Deep Learning and Artificial Intelligence
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on python automation projects
+- 💞️ I’m looking to collaborate on machine learning and deep learning projects based on supervised and unsupervised learning, and also computer vision.
-- 📫 How to reach me :idk
+- 📫 How to reach me :

 <!---
 black-sheep999/black-sheep999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.